eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 ## Ingestor
 The Ingestor is the engine of the HeadsUp platform.
 The Ingestor is resposible for querying all monitored nodes and providing structured metric data to the Website.

-Since version v0.0.129 the ingestor function is split across two conatiners ```ingestor``` and ```ingestor-aux```.
-The latter is a new container running a high performance Rust iteration of the HeadsUp Ingestor.
-Currently only a few processes are handled by ```ingestor-aux``` in time all processes will be migrated over.

 ## Database

 A postgres database which holds the current configuration information and a list of recent alerts.
 By default we run this in a docker container and use a docker volume to ensure the database is persisted.